juanjocarin/juanjocarin.github.io/README.md

     + Capstone
     + R
-    + Working for Conento: a project for Google Spain to measure the effect of YouTube ads.
+    + Working at Conento: a project for Google Spain to measure the effect of YouTube ads.
 Designed a matched-pair, cluster-randomized experiment, which involved selecting the test and control groups from a sample of 50+ cities in Spain based on their sales-wise similarity over time.

 + 2014: Prediction of customer churn for a mobile network carrier (https://goo.gl/0TdvqM)